 Teacher Quality Committee - The committee is subject to the requirements of the lowa open meetings law.
 To the extent possible, committee membership shall have balanced representation with regard to gender.
 The committee is responsible for the following: Monitor the implementation of the requirements of statutes and administrative code related to Educator Quality legislation.; Monitor the evaluation requirements to ensure evaluations are conducted in a fair and consistent manner throughout the school district or agency.
 The committee develops model evidence for the lowa teaching standards and criteria.
 The model evidence will determine which standards and criteria can be met through observation and which evidence meets multiple standards and criteria.
-Determine the use and distribution of the professional development funds distributed to the school district or agency based upon school district or agency, attendance center, and individual teacher professional development plans.; Monitor the professional development meets school district or agency, attendance center, and individual teacher professional development plans.; Determine the compensation for teachers on the committee for work responsibilities required beyond the normal workday.
+Determine the use and distribution of the professional development funds distributed to the school district or agency based upon school district or agency, attendance center, and individual teacher professional development meets school district or agency, attendance center, and individual teacher professional development meets school district or agency, attendance center, and individual teacher professional development plans.; Determine the compensation for teachers on the committee for work responsibilities required beyond the normal workday.